MrPranav101/receipt-processor-challenge/README.md

 ## Assumptions

 1. Trim means removing the leading and trailing whitespace from the description of the item.
 Whitespaces in between will be kept.
-2. Points for time will not be reward for 2:00PM and 4:00PM but only between 2:00PM and 4:00PM.
+2. Points for time will not be rewarded for 2:00PM and 4:00PM but only between 2:00PM and 4:00PM.

 ## Testing
 I am using pytest for testing.
 To run the tests run `python -m pytest` in the root directory of the project (given you have python and the dependencies installed).